 3. If it is not possible to assign seats at the time of check-in and no customer has volunteered to change seats at the time of boarding, ask again for volunteers to change seats before take-off

 We will try to ensure children are seated in close proximity to their parents, guardians or tutors.
 Each of the above stages must be attempted to arrange appropriate seating.

 List of airlines banned within the EU

 The European Commission publishes, and updates from time to time (normally every three months), a list of air carriers banned from operating within the EC for safety reasons.
-The blacklist is accessible from the European Commission's The EU Air Safety List, Link opens in a new window operated by external parties and may not conform to the same accessibility policies as Cathay Pacific page.
+The blacklist is accessible from the European Commission's The EU Air Safety List page.

 According to European Commission regulation 261/2004, passengers boarding a flight from an EU country may have a right to some compensation or assistance in the event of denied boarding, cancellation, or long delays.
 If your flight was affected and you wish to check your rights, you can view the regulations below and learn more about who to contact.

 1. If you have a confirmed reservation and you have been denied boarding (other than for reasons allowed by law) or your flight has been cancelled, you are entitled to compensation and to other assistance.
 If you have responded to our request that you surrender your reservation in exchange for benefits, you will not be entitled to compensation but you will be entitled to receive the benefits and assistance referred to in paragraph 7 below.

 2. Where you are entitled to compensation, we will pay you EUR 600 in cash or, with your signed agreement, in travel vouchers.
 Alternatively, at your choice, 40000 Asia Miles and EUR300 in cash or, with your signed agreement, in travel vouchers.